Donald Trump Jr. releases email chain on his Russian meeting

+- Trump Jr. tweeted that he was releasing the emails to be "totally transparent"

-Washington (CNN)President Donald Trump's eldest son, Donald Trump Jr., agreed to meet with a "Russian government attorney" last summer who supposedly had "very high level and sensitive information" that would "incriminate" Democratic presidential nominee Hillary Clinton, according to emails the younger Trump publicly released on Tuesday.
+Washington (CNN)President Donald Trump's eldest son, Donald Trump Jr., agreed to meet with a "Russian government attorney" last summer after receiving an email offering him "very high level and sensitive information" that would "incriminate" Democratic presidential nominee Hillary Clinton, according to emails the younger Trump publicly released on Tuesday.

 An email from publicist Rob Goldstone offered Trump Jr. a meeting with a "Russian government attorney" after offering "some official documents and information that would incriminate Hillary and her dealings with Russia."